denoland/manual/getting_started/setup_your_environment.md

 Vim-EasyComplete supports Deno without any other configuration.
-Once you have [vim-easycomplete installed](https://github.com/jayli/vim-easycomplete#installation), you need install deno via `:InstallLspServer deno` if you havn't installed deno.
+Once you have [vim-easycomplete installed](https://github.com/jayli/vim-easycomplete#installation), you need install deno via `:InstallLspServer deno` if you haven't installed deno.
 You can get more information from
 [official documentation](https://github.com/jayli/vim-easycomplete).

 #### Emacs